Bur daisy

 Why is it a pest?

-While some daisies make nice daisy chain necklaces, bur daisy is a serious threat to farming as it can contaminate sheep wool.
-If left uncontrolled, bur daisy replaces other plant species and this has a negative impact on our biodiversity.
+Bur daisy is a serious threat to farming as it can contaminate sheep wool, and if left uncontrolled can replace other plant species which has a negative impact on our biodiversity.
 It produces many seeds that are quickly spread by stock movement and can produce new plants for many years.

 What does it look like?

-Bur daisy is a small herb that can grow up to 40cm tall with many fine, green branches.
-It has thin green leaves that are very small.
-The plant produces small, pom pom-like clusters of bright yellow flowers that develop into very hard, brown burs, covered in tiny hooks.
+• Flowers are small, pom pom-like clusters of bright yellow flowers that develop into very hard, brown burs, covered in tiny hooks.

 When can I spot it best?

 Bur daisy flowers for most of the year but more over summer.
+Predominately found in open and dispersed habitats, dry outcrops, rocky areas, and pasture.
 So far it has only been found on one 10-hectare block of land at near Georgetown in the Waitaki Valley.

 What are the rules?

-There is only one rule for bur daisy under our pest plan which is that everyone in Otago must eliminate bur daisy on the land they occupy.
-This is to ensure the number of plants are reduced and threats to economic wellbeing are minimised.
+Everyone in Otago must eliminate bur daisy on the land they occupy.
+The reason for this rule is to ensure infestation levels are reduced and threats to economic wellbeing are minimised.

 How can I control it?